Latest update (November 29, 2020): There are currently 17840 cases of COVID-19 identified in the state of Hawai‘i.

 The City and County of Honolulu has a new framework for reducing the spread of COVID-19 on Oahu, with criteria set for loosening and tightening restrictions on businesses and activities to keep the residents of Honolulu healthy.

 The framework includes four tiers (tier 1 through 4), with tier 1 being the most restrictive and tier 4 the least restrictive.
 Tiers are based on the level of community spread of COVID-19 within Honolulu, as determined by two specific criteria: The number of daily cases reported, using 7-day averages over two to four week periods; and the positivity rate, using 7-day averages over two or four week periods.

 Oahu is currently in Tier 2.

 Read more about the allowed activities, openings, and group sizes for each tier on the One Oahu website:

 Maui Local Restrictions

 The most up-to-date information about the COVID restrictions on Maui can be found on the Maui county website here.
-Some relevant rules for visitors, takes from the Public Health Emergency Rules for Maui County (amended August 26th), are:
+Some relevant rules for visitors, taken from the Public Health Emergency Rules for Maui County (last amended November 9th), are: